jeremytammik/tbc/a/1939_purge_etransmit.md

 This code, as the DynamoRevit code, tries to delete all unused elements and materials from the document.
 I think the main modification was to step out of the recursive loop once the purgeable element count does not change anymore.

-This is a point that we are considering to improve further, as the count itself might not have changed, but the purgeable element ids did change.
+This is a point that we are considering improving further, as the count itself might not have changed, but the purgeable element ids did change.

 Here is a hopefully complete set of functions required to implement the functionality:

 - [eTransmit.cs](zip/eTransmit_partial.cs.txt)

-Many thanks to Kai for confirming this and sharing their imnprovements!

 ####<a name="5"></a> Updated Autodesk Revit IFC Manual